fga-eps-mds/MeasureSoftGram-CLI/README.md

 ```

-We are using tox for the tests, sp it is good to install the tox:
+We are using tox for the tests, so it is good to install the tox:

 ```
 pip install tox